widgetbakery/pixel_snap/README.md

 ### Rebuilding after changing device pixel ratio

-PixelPerfect will detect change in device pixel ratio and force reassembling of entire application.
+PixelSnap will detect change in device pixel ratio and force reassembling of entire application.
 Because there are potentially many calculations requiring current window device pixel ratio, obtaining the ratio through `MediaInfo.of(context)` is too expensive.
 It is also inconvenient (we need the ratio during layout in render objects and in extension methods).
 Bypassing `MediaInfo` means that Flutter does not know which widgets depend on device pixel ratio, so we end up rebuilding of entire tree.

 This is not ideal, but changing device pixel ratio already is an expensive operation so the tradeoff seems acceptable.
 Possibly missing animation frame in situation while window resizes as it is moved across monitors doesn't seem like a big issue.